Civil Rights & Employment

 - Sanchez et al. v.
 McDonald’s Restaurants of California Inc. (Sup.
 Crt. of Cal., Los Angeles Cnty.): On October 7, 2020, the Court granted final approval of a $26 million settlement in this precedent-setting Private Attorneys General Act (PAGA) wage-and-hour class action bench trial.
 As a part of the settlement, McDonald’s has agreed to revise some of its timekeeping practices and provide training sessions on wage policies for managers and hourly workers at corporate-run restaurants in California.
 Cohen Milstein and co-counsel represented the hourly, non-managerial workers at corporate-owned McDonald’s restaurants throughout California.

 - Jock et al. v.
-Sterling Jewelers Inc. (AAA; S.D.N.Y.): A Title VII and Equal Pay Act class action against one of the largest jewelry retailers in the U.S., whose CEO resigned in July 2017 following extensive, front page press coverage of not only the lawsuit, but evidence of executive-level sexual misconduct toward women.
-The case was also the subject of an April 2019 New York Times Magazine cover story, “The Company That Sells Love to America Had a Dark Secret.”
+Sterling Jewelers Inc. (AAA; S.D.N.Y.): Cohen Milstein represented a certified class of more than 69,000 female employees of Sterling Jewelers, one of the nation’s largest jewelry chains, in a nationwide Title VII gender discrimination and Equal Pay Act class arbitration.
+Claimants alleged that they were subjected to a pattern of gender-based pay and promotions discrimination.
+On November 15, 2022, the Arbitrator granted final approval of a $175 million settlement.
+The case was the subject of an April 2019 New York Times Magazine cover story, “The Company That Sells Love to America Had a Dark Secret.”

 - Ralph Talarico v.
 Public Partnerships (E.D.
 Pa.): A FLSA collective action affecting more than 10,000 “direct care” workers and involving novel questions about when a company is a third-party joint employer and therefore liable to direct care workers.